Pant/nextcloudpi-readthedocs/Add-a-new-language-to-ncp-web.md

 - download the templates from [here](https://ownyourbits.com/downloads/l10n_templates.zip)

+_You can view the Chinese translation, which is the most translated translation of the current NCP. (using Chinese translation as a template)_
+_Since the file has not been updated for a long time, we started making new templates._

 - learn your language code [here](https://www.metamodpro.com/browser-language-codes)

 - those files should be copied to `etc/ncp-config.d/l10n/<app>/<languagecode>.json`, except for `__core__.json`, which goes to `ncp-web/l10n/<languagecode>.json`.
 You can find the languagecode for your currently used language [here](http://mybrowserinfo.com/detail.asp), under 'User Language'.